dasp24/connect-four-game/README.md

 The webpack will automtically compile and will open a webpage on http://localhost:3000/

 Alternatively you can view the app <a href="https://vast-meadow-87022.herokuapp.com/">here</a>

+For a festive feel please see my xmas connect santa <a href="https://nameless-journey-95928.herokuapp.com/">here</a>

+Credit goes to the QA team JB for the assist.

 ## Running tests